Horea94/Fruit-Images-Dataset/src/image_classification/readme.md

 | adjust_image_for_train | performs data augmentation on images by altering the hue and saturation and by randomly flipping the image vertically and orizontally; this method converts the image to HSV and adds a new layer with the grayscale version of the input image |
 | adjust_image_for_test  | converts the image to HSV and adds the grayscale channel |

-The [utils/freezegraph.py](utils/freezegraph.py) file creates a single file with the operations graph definition and weights values.
+The [utils/freeze_graph.py](utils/freeze_graph.py) file creates a single file with the operations graph definition and weights values.
 This file is provided with every version of TensorFlow.

-Note that with newer versions of TensorFlow, this version of the script may produce some errors, so using the version provided in your TensorFlow distribution is recommended.

-The latest version can be found here: https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py

 For running the script, these flags are mandatory: